 Why would they need any more witnesses?

-You didn't get to bring in all the new witnesses that they've been calling for, or else it's unfair.
+You didn't get to bring in all the new witnesses that they've been calling for or else it's unfair.

-And then none of the things that Newt Gingrich and the Republicans offered Bill Clinton was ever offered to Donald Trump.
+None of the things that Newt Gingrich and the Republicans offered Bill Clinton was ever offered to Donald Trump.

-Now they're gonna lecture anybody on fairness.
+Now they're going to lecture anybody on fairness.

-It's it's beyond repulsive.
+It's beyond repulsive.

 But this means that this can come to a very quick end.